LiliBruk2/100-days-of-code/r1-log.md

 **Today's Progress**: Reviewed React basics - using map to programmatically create components, .Children utilities, the .cloneElement utility, and how to parameterize components to make them reusable.

 **Link(s) to work**: [Learn React with Joe Maddalone](https://github.com/klcantrell/learn-react-with-joemaddalone)

+### Day 51 - 52: May 13 - 14, 2018

+**Today's Progress**:

+* Giving the basics of React one more review with Colt Steele and friends - how to create and compose multiple React components and scaffold an app with create-react-app.
+* Also, made updates to the portfolio especially regarding gifs.
+Making sure gifs don't play unless hovered over or touchstarted - trying to cut down on the jank it causes otherwise.
+Also, fixed some things that weren't showing up right in IE 11: text overflowing in the contributions section, feDropShadow causing an SVG not to appear, and headers in the overflow overlay being covered by the close button.
+* Made some updates to the HydraBase project so that layout would look right in a mobile sized viewport.

+**Link(s) to work**: [K-Warbler](https://github.com/klcantrell/k-warbler)